Slaiiz/push_swap/README.md

 * -e  : Errors.
 Print accurate description of errors
 * -v  : (partial) Verbose.
 Print state of both stacks for each action taken.

-TODO:

 * -c  : Color.
 Combined with -v, give some colorful hints about changes in stacks.
+* -s  : Statistics.
+Give a report of what operations have been executed the most.

+TODO:

 * -g  : Game.
 Turn push_swap into a game, try and beat the algorithm!